 - A banking resolution is a document that authorizes the members to open a business bank account on behalf of the LLC.

-- Copies of the original business formation paperwork from the state showing the creation of the LLC.
+- Copies of the original business formation paperwork from the state showing the official creation of the LLC.

 - State ID of the members.